Wordly Women: Paula Lofting

 Stone marking the site of Harold’s grave at Waltham Abbey

 After 1066 Edith’s lands had passed to Ralph de Gael, but he rebelled against King William and so they were eventually given to Alan the Red.
 Gunnhild and Alan are thought to have had a daughter, Matilda, who was married to Walter d’Eyncourt.
 Matilda and Walter’s oldest son, William d’Eyncourt, died as a child whilst fostered in the household of William II Rufus.
-He was buried in Lincoln Cathedral, but his grave is now lost
+He was buried in Lincoln Cathedral; his grave is now lost but his grave marker is preserved in the cathedral’s museum.

 Of Edith the Swan-neck, there is no trace after Harold is interred at Waltham Abbey.
 Although she spent twenty years at the side of the man who would become king, and her daughter, Gytha, would be an ancestress of the English royal family of today, Edith simply disappears from the pages of history.
 Overall, history has treated Edith kindly; sympathising with a woman who remained loyal to her man to the end, despite the fact her official status was questionable.